 All constructed stormwater wetlands must have an emergency spillway capable of bypassing runoff from large storms without damage to the impounding structure.

 Provide an access for maintenance, with a minimum width of 15 feet and a maximum slope of 15%, through public or private rights-of-way.
-Make sure this access extends to the forebay, safety bench and

-outflow structure and never crosses the emergency spillway, unless the spillway has been designed and constructed for this purpose.
+Make sure this access extends to the forebay, safety bench, outflow structure, and entire perimeter.
+It need not cross the emergency spillway, unless the spillway has been designed and constructed for this purpose.

 Locate vegetative buffers around the perimeter of the constructed stormwater wetland to control erosion and provide additional sediment and nutrient removal for sheet flow discharging to the constructed stormwater wetland.

 Construction

-seven-step process to prepare a wetland bed prior to planting (Shueler 1992):
+This seven-step process is recommended to prepare a wetland bed prior to planting (Shueler 1992):

 Prepare final pond-scaping and grading plans for the constructed stormwater wetland.
 At the same time, order wetland plant stocks from aquatic nurseries.